micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 "*"
 ```

+You register a function to be called when an event matching a pattern happens.

+Wildcards (`*`) are also allowed for patterns.

+However I don't believe you can glob anywhere except at the end.

 Annoyance: even though you specify s3 in the event name you still have to use a s3 specific event register call.

 Vice versa, why have s3 in the name if using a specific call.

 ---